-Did you know that roughly 70% of Americans have experienced at least one traumatic event in their life?
-Traumatic situations are incredibly common, and they can have a disastrous effect on your mental health.
-Fortunately, trauma doesn’t have to ruin your life.
-The right care can make it easier to heal from trauma.
+Roughly 70% of Americans have experienced at least one traumatic event in their lives.
+Traumatic situations are incredibly common and they can have a disastrous effect on your mental health.

-The definition of trauma can be a little complicated.
 Some people use “trauma” to refer to specific events like being mugged or becoming homeless.
-However, medically speaking, trauma is not an actual event itself.
+Medically speaking, however, trauma is not an actual event.
 Instead, trauma is a mental state.
-Psychologists define trauma as the emotional response that occurs after a disturbing, or rather a traumatic event.
+Psychologists define trauma as the emotional response that occurs after a “disturbing” (traumatic) event.

 Trauma is characterized by negative emotions like shock, anxiety, denial, depression, and anger.
-Trauma is a very intense response that can disrupt your daily life for quite a while.
-It may just occur for a short time, or trauma can last for years after a negative experience.
+Trauma is an intense response that can disrupt your daily life.
+It may occur for just a short time or can last for years after a negative experience.